Gabber: Music

 Influential early labels were DJ Paul Elstak's Rotterdam Records, Mokum Records in Amsterdam, and Lenny Dee's New York based Industrial Strength Recordings.
 Alongside Elstak and Dee, other early artists included Marc Acardipane, The Prophet, and Rotterdam Termination Source.

 Elstak and DJ Rob organised parties first at Parkzicht in Rotterdam and when the numbers attending increased they moved to the Energiehal.
-ID&T later organised Thunderdome parties for up to 40,000 people.
+ID&T later organised Thunderdome parties for up to 40,000 people, running for around twenty years before breaking then relaunching in 2017.
 When the sound spread to London in the mid-1990s, Dead by Dawn parties at the 121 Centre in Brixton played gabba, speedcore, and noise.
 In the Midwestern United States, gabber inspired the foundation of the label Drop Bass Network.

 Subculture

 The popularity of gabber created a youth subculture in the Netherlands.
-Fashion-wise, gabber ravers wore tracksuits, bomber jackets, and Nike Air Max shoes.
-Tennis tracksuits from the Italian fashion label L’Alpina were prized.
+Gabber ravers were often stereotyped as wearing tracksuits, bomber jackets, and Nike Air Max shoes.
+Tennis tracksuits from the Italian fashion label Australian by L'Alpina were prized, being often referred to as "Aussies", and possibly being related to the eshay subculture of Australia, where gabber was often listened to.
+Another popular brand in tracksuits was Cavello, which suits were more colorful than the straight forward designs by Australian.
 Most men shaved their heads bald, while women braided their hair and shaved the sides.
-Drug use was common, with ecstasy and speed the popular choice.
+Drug use was common, with ecstasy and speed the popular choices.

 Later the look became blouses and short skirts for women.
-Men wore polo shirts and shirts with jeans and army boots, with a racist minority wearing the Lonsdale brand because of its connection to right-wing extremism.
-Gabber also had a small following in the German neo-Nazi fringe movement.
+Men wore polo shirts and shirts with jeans and army boots, similar to that of skinhead punks.
+Along with a racist minority wearing the Lonsdale brand because of its connection to right-wing extremism.
+Gabber also had a small following in the German Neo-Nazi fringe movement.
 In order to repudiate the connection, labels and artists began to release anti-fascist and anti-racist statements.
-Some examples includes "Chosen Anthem (Against Racism)" by DJ Chosen Few, "Die Nazi Scum" by Party Animals featuring MC Rob Gee, "Time to Make a Stand" by United Hardcore and "Fuck the Nazism" by Hellcore.
+Some examples include "Chosen Anthem (Against Racism)" by DJ Chosen Few, "Die Nazi Scum" by Party Animals featuring MC Rob Gee, "Time to Make a Stand" by United Hardcore, and "Fuck the Nazism" by Hellcore.
 Mokum Records made its slogan (printed on all records): "Hardcore united against fascism and racism".
-Some producers are themselves black, such as Dark Raver and Loftgroover.
-When gabber became popular again in the 2000s, Dutch neo-Nazis attempted to capitalise on it, but their attempts were short-lived.
+Some producers are themselves black, such as The Dark Raver and Loftgroover.
+When gabber became popular again in the 2000s, Dutch Neo-Nazis attempted to capitalize on it, but their attempts were short-lived.